Category 4 Hurricane Erin moves past northern Caribbean islands but not forecast to hit land

 Erin close enough to land to trigger flooding, landslides

-The Hurricane Center warned that heavy rain in some areas could trigger flash flooding, landslides and mudslides.
+The National Weather Service in San Juan issued an alert for Saturday night for nearly two thirds of Puerto Rico, warning of 50 mph (80 kph) winds and urging people to shelter in safe structures.
+Power was knocked out to about 130,000 customers in the territory.

-In San Juan, locals and tourists walked, exercised and shopped as usual Saturday.
-Restaurants were busy, and despite warnings to avoid beaches, people could be seen in the coastal waters.
+In San Juan, locals and tourists walked, exercised and shopped as usual earlier in the day.
+Restaurants were busy, and despite warnings to avoid beaches, people could be seen in the water.
 Parents kept their children from swimming, however.

-Sarahí Torres and Joanna Cornejo, who were visiting from California for a Bad Bunny concert, said they decided to go to the beach and wade into the water because the skies appeared calm.
+Sarahí Torres and Joanna Cornejo, who were visiting from California for a Bad Bunny concert, said they decided to go to the beach and wade in because the skies were calm.

 “The weather looked fine, so we came out,” Torres said.

-The U.S. government deployed more than 200 employees from the Federal Emergency Management Agency and other agencies to Puerto Rico as a precaution.
+The U.S. government deployed more than 200 employees from the Federal Emergency Management Agency and other agencies as a precaution.
 Puerto Rico Housing Secretary Ciary Pérez Peña said 367 shelters were inspected and ready to open if needed.

-Meanwhile officials in the Bahamas prepared some public shelters as a precaution as they urged people to monitor the hurricane.
+Officials in the Bahamas also prepared shelters and urged people to monitor the storm's progress.

-“These storms are very volatile and can make sudden shifts in movement,” said Aarone Sargent, managing director for the Bahamas’ disaster risk management authority.

-Though compact, with hurricane-force winds extending 30 miles (45 km) from its center, Erin was expected to double or even triple in size in the coming days.

 Powerful rip currents could affect the U.S. East Coast from Florida to the mid-Atlantic next week, despite the eye of the storm forecast to remain far offshore, Brennan said.